-- a minimum of 3 un-related Management Committee members - a governing document (e.g. a constitution or set of rules) - a bank account in the name of the group, with at least 2 unrelated signatories - a record of income and expenditure or set of accounts (or bank statement if you are a new group) - an up to date 'safeguarding policy' - the relevant insurance in place, including public liability where required (you can include this in your budget as necessary) - the relevant permissions in place if you will be carrying out work or activities such as trading/selling to the public on council or private property you'll need permission from them to do this.
+- a minimum of 3 un-related Management Committee members - a governing document (e.g. a constitution or set of rules) - a bank account in the name of the group, with at least 2 unrelated signatories - a record of income and expenditure or set of accounts (or bank statement if you are a new group)

+- a 'safeguarding policy' if you are working with children and/or vulnerable adults (please contact us if you need help with this) - the relevant insurance in place, including public liability where required (you can include this in your budget as necessary) - the relevant permissions in place if you will be carrying out work or activities such as trading/selling to the public on council or private property you'll need permission from them to do this.
 You will need to provide confirmation of agreements as part of your application.